 The BAM unit records 1-hour average $PM{2.5}$ concentrations.
 From these hourly averages a rolling 24-hour average is calculated using the last 24 hourly averages at each hour of the data set.
 The rolling 24-hour average displayed on the WSP and RMOW website provides a 'real-time' representation of current conditions but is not compared to the provincial objectives.
-Comparisons to the British Columbia Ambient Air Quality Objectives (BC AAQO) for $PM{2.5}$ are determined based on the annual data set and the metrics summarized below.
+When comparing the results to the British Columbia Ambient Air Quality Objectives (BC AAQO, $25\mu g/m^3$), a daily 24-hour average (midnight to midnight), also referred to as block average is used.